kaya70875/ytfetcher/docs/index.md

 rows = channel_data_to_rows(channel_data, include_comments=True)
 ```

+When comments are available, pass `include_comments=True` to include comment text in the output rows.

 ## Fetching Comments
 `ytfetcher` allows you fetch comments in bulk **with additional metadata and transcripts** or **just comments alone.**